Atlanta Housing Market Forecast

 According to curbed.atlanta, rent price growth is increasing and supply is growing.

 Curbed Atlanta reports 34 major development projects are underway in midtown Atlanta.
 This includes almost 2,400 apartments and condos under construction.
 Another 1,400 units are proposed.

 Rentcafe cites the Atlanta community of Chamblee as have the fastest rent increases at a 44% clip over 5 year.
 During that time, renter income has fallen 8% and renter population has grown by 156%.
 That means high demand in a community of under 20,000 renters and 8400 homeowners.

-Growing Demand for Rentals
+Growing Demand for Rentals in Atlanta